Attorney-at-Law

 It also handles commercial maritime disputes, including insurance contracts, conflicts between shipowners and charterers, and contractual issues related to shipping, cargo transport, and port logistics.

-The LOONIS QUÉLEN Law Office is actively involved in several professional networks related to maritime law, law of the sea, ocean governance, and nuclear law.
-This engagement ensures continuous technical and legal monitoring, contributes to the development of international regulatory frameworks, and provides clients with legal support informed by institutional practices in these complex fields.
+LOONIS QUÉLEN Law Office actively takes part in various professional initiatives related to maritime law, the law of the sea, and ocean governance.
+This involvement ensures ongoing technical and legal monitoring, contributes to the development of international regulatory frameworks, and enables the Firm to offer its clients guidance informed by institutional practices within the sector.

 CMI